-For nine years, Brett Trapp kept a secret journal of thoughts on being gay and Christian, knowing one day he'd shout the story he feared most.
+For nine years, B.T.
+Harman kept a secret journal of thoughts on being gay and Christian, knowing one day he'd shout the story he feared most.

-On a Tuesday morning in late 2016, he logged on Facebook and began shouting...
+One Tuesday morning, he logged on Facebook and began shouting...

 He started by publishing a Gossip Guide to his sexuality—a cheeky way to let friends know his secret.
 He then began sharing the vivid details of his story through a 44-episode memoir, published as one episode per day.
 Each episode combined visually-rich prose and stunning photography.
 He called the story Blue Babies Pink.